 In terms of visual quality, Windows 11 is also a step forward.
 It allows you to enable Auto HDR, which automatically enhances the graphics in your games to create an even more spectacular and realistic image.

 HDR, or Higher Dynamic Range imaging, is a step up from Standard Dynamic Range image, or SDR.
-HDR increases the dynamic range of the images produced by your PC, which allows for better contrast.
+HDR increases the dynamic range of the images your PC produces, allowing for better contrast.

-HDR places a burden on the CPU and GPU, which affects the loading speed and can become a problem on computers with lower capability.
+HDR burdens the CPU and GPU, which affects the loading speed and can become a problem on computers with lower capability.

 But if you have a powerful gaming PC and a screen that supports HDR visuals, the Auto HDR function can really improve your gaming experience.

-Having this feature built into your operating system is an easy way to enhance your entire PC gaming experience.
+This feature built into your operating system is an easy way to enhance your PC gaming experience.

 If you’d like to try the feature out, here’s how to enable it: